wintercooled/wintercooled.github.io/README.md

 The "_layouts" directory includes files that form the templates of the pages served by Jekyll.
 For example: the content pages (such as "elements-code-tutorial/overview.md") are inserted into the "content" tag within "_layouts/page.html" as they are served.

+You can create your own site variables by adding them to "_config.yml".

+If you want to add **Javascript** to a page please refer to _include/header.html to see how this is done.